In The Desert

 Cedar City, Utah

-Shot entirely by Don & Linda Gilmore
+Photos & Graphics by Don & Linda Gilmore

 Content including photographs are Copyright © 2012 - Present - Don & Linda Gilmore

 Linda shot a time-lapse of the surrounding area to show the changes in luminosity, (the effect the eclipse had on light in the area).
 I don't think this has ever been done before, but she wanted to take this approach.
 Camera mounted on a tripod, 41 photos and 2 hours later you can see what the desert looked like during an eclipse.
 Notice half way through how dark it got and also you'll see jet trails in the sky.
 Now try to imagine how the early explorers and Native Americans would have felt when it looked like the sun was dying in the late afternoon like this.
 It probably scared them.
 They couldn't look the event up on Google!
-Nice job.
+Nice job, honey!.

 Desert Mound, Utah